-How To Change the Default Margins For Printed Pages on Mac OS X
+Adjust Printer Margins on Mac OS X

 Osx Custom Sizes

-Step 2 - Add A Custom Page Size
+Step 2: Add A Custom Page Size

 In this window, click the plus sign, rename (double click on it to be able to edit the name) the new custom print setting from the default 'untitled' to something more memorable and descriptive like 'No Margins'.